argonautproject/us-core-patient-data-feed/spec.md

 ## 4. Triggering Events and Notifications

-### 4.1 Definition of patient-feed-event Trigger
+### 4.1 Definition of feed-event Trigger

-The `patient-feed-event` trigger can be implemented in two ways:
+The `feed-event` trigger can be implemented in two ways:

 1. **Event-Driven**: The system sends notifications when something meaningful happens (like a patient being admitted or a provider signing a note)
 2. **Data-Driven**: The system sends notifications when FHIR resources change directly